GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts/_content.md

 % See the DEA Tech Alerts documentation:
 % https://docs.dev.dea.ga.gov.au/public_services/dea_knowledge_hub/tech_alerts_changelog.html

-## 25 May 2026: Upcoming DEA Sandbox upgrade on 2 June 2026
+## 25 May 2026: DEA Sandbox environment Python packages and software upgrade

-On 2 June 2026, the DEA Sandbox environment will be upgraded to include new Python packages and software.
-This will include major updates to the following packages:
+On **9 June 2026**, the DEA Sandbox environment will be upgraded to include new Python packages and software.

+The upgrade will provide users with access to new versions of core python packages, as well as Digital Earth-produced tools that support analysis of our archive of satellite data.
+It will allow users to make use of newly released features, improving the user experience on the DEA Sandbox.

+This process will include major updates to the following packages:

-- `datacube` (1.8.19 to 1.9.10)
+* **datacube** (1.8.19 to 1.9.10)
-- `numpy` (1.26.4 to 2.2.6)
+* **numpy** (1.26.4 to 2.2.6)
-- `geopandas` (0.14.4 to 1.1.1)
+* **geopandas** (0.14.4 to 1.1.1)
-- `xarray` (2024.9.0 to 2025.6.1)
+* **xarray** (2024.9.0 to 2025.6.1)
-- `odc-stac` (0.3.10 to 0.4.0)
+* **odc-stac** (0.3.10 to 0.4.0)
-- `odc-geo` (0.4.8 to 0.5.0rc1)
+* **odc-geo** (0.4.8 to 0.5.0rc1)
-- `dea-tools` (0.3.5 to 0.4.10)
+* **dea-tools** (0.3.5 to 0.4.10)

 The following new packages will also be available:

-- `geomad` (tools for generating geometric median composites, replacing legacy `odc-algo` implementation)
+* **geomad** (tools for generating geometric median composites, replacing legacy odc-algo implementation)
-- `eo-tides` (tools for combining tide modelling with satellite data)
+* **eo-tides** (tools for combining tide modelling with satellite data)
-- `LightGBM` (high performance gradient boosting framework)
+* **LightGBM** (high performance gradient boosting framework)
-- `shap` (tools for explaining machine learning models)
+* **shap** (tools for explaining machine learning models)
-- `pyogrio` (high performance vector reading and writing)
+* **pyogrio** (high performance vector reading and writing)

+Note that Python will remain unchanged at version 3.10.

-For a complete list of packages and versions that will be included in the new Sandbox environment, see the [detailed list](https://github.com/GeoscienceAustralia/dea-sandbox/pull/329#issuecomment-4503997539).
+For a complete list of packages and versions that will be included in the new Sandbox environment, see the [detailed list on Github](https://github.com/GeoscienceAustralia/dea-sandbox/pull/329#issuecomment-4503997539).

+The new environment will be available automatically upon login from COB 9 June.

+If a Jupyterlab session is still running during the switch it will be unaffected and continue to use the older environment until the next time a session is started.
+If you wish to start a new session to ensure the new environment is loaded, this can be done within a Jupyterlab session by clicking:

+**File** &gt; **Hub Control Panel** &gt; **Stop My Server** &gt; **Start My Server**

 ## 15 May 2026: Interim ARD processing issue resolved; DEA has integrated ECMWF data into atmospheric correction workflows